-The Fund invests in financial instruments and enters into transactions that are denominated in SR, which is the Fund's functional and presentation currency, and therefore the Fund is not exposed to any currency risk.
+The Fund invests in financial instruments and enters into transactions that are denominated in USD, which is the Fund's functional currency, and therefore management believes that the Fund is not exposed to any significant currency risk.

 The Fund's currency risk is managed on a timely basis by the Fund Manager in accordance with the Terms and Conditions in place.